 Windows Versions during my Tenure...

-I thought it would be fun to take a look back at all the version of Windows which have exited during my time at Microsoft, with a few of my thoughts about each version.
+I thought it would be fun to take a look back at all the version of Windows that have existed during my time at Microsoft, with a few of my thoughts about each version.
 (Note: you should also see Windows turns 30: a visual history, which is a pretty amusing look back at the history of Windows.)

 - Windows NT 3.51 - This was the only viable Windows client and server product at the time that I was hired.
 Before I started at Microsoft, I was working in the IT department of a small college, and we had used WinNT351 for one of our servers.
 After I was hired by Microsoft I had to take tech support calls for WinNT351, which were an adventure.
 In terms of productivity, WinNT351 beat the crap out of Novell, which was far-too-cumbersome for most people, and that is why WinNT eventually took over the server market from Novell.